A New Home For Music

 The Student Center will be a common area for students to study, socialize, and dine together.
 Located on the lobby level adjacent to the kitchen, the Student Center is where students will access dining services.
 This large lounge will facilitate collaboration and also include a self-service coffee bar and other amenities.

 Live Music Innovation Center and Restaurant

 The lobby level will also house the Live Music Innovation Center, consisting of a restaurant and bar with a performance space suitable for small ensembles and lectures.
-The Live Music Innovation Center will regularly see guest chefs working with SFCM’s artistic team providing complementary dining and concert experiences that combine food, drinks, and music.
-The ground-level space, complete with floor-to-ceiling glass walls, will feature views of Van Ness Avenue and Davies Symphony Hall.
-Additionally, the lobby level will include a large student lounge with a self-service coffee bar and other amenities.
+The Live Music Innovation Center will regularly see guest chefs working with SFCM’s artistic team providing dining and concert experiences that combine food, drinks, and music.
+The space will feature views of Van Ness Avenue and Davies Symphony Hall.

 Terrace and Lounge/Study Areas

 The top (twelfth) floor of the Bowes Center will feature an open, green Terrace that runs along Dr. Tom Waddell Place—the north side of the building—overlooking the Civic Center Plaza.
 The Terrace, directly facing the dome of City Hall, will be accessible to students and will offer a beautiful space for dinners and receptions.
 The Board Conference Room will also serve as a reading room.